HorizenOfficial/arizen/README.md

 # Version History

 ## v1.1.7
-- [x] Support for sending Z transactions and addresses (available only for Security Node (SN) operators).
+- [x] Support for sending Z transactions and addresses (available only for Secure Node (SN) operators).
 - [x] Added items in Settings menu for configuring the connection to SN.
 - [x] All Private Keys for T addresses are held ONLY in Arizen wallet.
 - [x] All Private Keys for Z addresses are synchronized from your SN into Arizen and vice versa.